 Paper 1A includes multiple-choice questions and paper 1B includes data analysis questions.
 These papers provide an opportunity to assess some of the skills on graphing, units and uncertainties.

 Paper 2 will begin with a number of short-response questions, each focusing on a narrow area of the curriculum and will end with one (for standard level) or two (for higher level) extended-response questions which take content from different areas of the guide, using one of the three concepts throughout the question.

 Other changes include the removal of the option topics.
-From the current four option topics (relatively, engineering physics, imaging and, astrophysics) some of the content was incorporated into the course at either standard level or higher level.
+From the current four option topics (relativity, engineering physics, imaging and, astrophysics) some of the content was incorporated into the course at either standard level or higher level.

 The ‘scientific investigation’ (internal assessment) will also see a change, with the opportunity for students to collaborate and support each other within small groups.
 Where appropriate, students will be able to share similar methodologies, provided that the independent or dependent variable differ, and the data collected is unique to each student.

 Students will continue to submit an individual report with a maximum word count of 3,000 words.